ARMmbed/mbed-os-5-docs/docs/reference/runtime/static_memory_optimization.md

 #### `Printf` and UART

 The linker can also remove other modules that your program does not use.
 For example, [Blinky's](https://github.com/ARMmbed/mbed-os-example-blinky) `main` program doesn't use `printf` or UART drivers.
 However, every Mbed OS module handles traces and assertions by redirecting their error messages to `printf` on serial output.
-This forces the `printf` and UART drivers to compile in and requires a large amount of flash memory.
+This forces the `printf` and UART drivers to compile and requires a large amount of flash memory.

 To disable error logging to serial output, set the `NDEBUG` macro and the following configuration parameter in your program's `mbed_app.json` file: